Our Indispensable Guide to Briquettes

-Every stove is different, depending on air flow, flue set up, or even weather conditions.
-One thing we’ve learned is that there’s no such thing as one ‘best’ briquette for everyone, so it’s best to try a few and see what suits you.
+Every stove is different, depending on air flow, flue set up, and especially weather conditions.
+One thing we’ve learned is that there’s no such thing as one ‘best’ briquette for everyone.
+The best option is to try a few and see what suits you.
 Our Sample Packs and Ready Mixed Pallets are ideal for this.

 Generally speaking, a single good quality, compressed heat log is the equivalent of three or four traditional logs.

 Composition: What is the briquette made of?

 Fuel briquettes can be made of almost any biomass material, including hardwood, softwood, straw, bracken, paper, coffee, canola, etc.

 We choose to stock wood briquettes made from unadulterated hardwood or softwood.
 Some other biomass products such as straw, bracken, and coffee tend to have a higher ash content and lower calorific value than clean timber.